GtkBuilder and UI Files

 nb = GTK_WIDGET (gtk_builder_get_object (build, "nb"));

-g_object_unref(build);The function gtk_builder_new_from_file reads the file
+g_object_unref(build);The function gtk_builder_new_from_file reads the

-objects from the builder object with the
+can retrieve objects from the builder object using the

 gtk_builder_get_object function.
-The top level window,
+The top level

-variable win.
-The window’s application property is set to
+assigned to the variable win.
+The window’s

-app with the gtk_window_set_application
+application property is set to app with the

-is released with the g_object_unref function.
+instance.
+It is released with the g_object_unref

-The ui file reduces lines in the C source file.
+The UI file reduces lines in the C source file.

 $ cd tfe; diff tfe2.c tfe3.c